You are using a browser that is not supported. Please use the latest version of Google Chrome, Firefox, Microsoft Edge, or Safari.

 Is oral minoxidil safe?

-However, there is a risk of side effects from oral minoxidil.
-Oral minoxidil side effects can include:
+However, there is a risk of side effects from oral minoxidil, and it's important to be aware of them.

 • Skin rash